 I think it's a mistake to assume everyone who supported Platner merely rationalized away every objection because he was "on their team".
 We saw people cynically using these instances of bad judgement (before we knew about the rape) against him not because they're so morally consistent, but because he wasn't on their team.
 Matt Stoller can be right about the role of Israel policy while Platner is still a rapist.
 Both can, and seem to be, true.

 I do not understand why the Left embraced Platner so strongly.
 In the interviews I’ve seen, Platner comes off as someone who has not thought deeply about most issues of public policy.
 He has basically no track record of political activism or engagement.
 I understand he’s supported many Left positions during his Senate campaign, but I think it’s hard to guess what he would do over the course of a senate term.
 Maybe he would be like Bernie Sanders, but maybe he would go off the rails like John Fetterman.
-To me, his personal live and political approach together form a picture of someone who’s generally a dumbass.
+To me, his personal life and political approach together form a picture of someone who’s generally a dumbass.
 A dumbass I would’ve voted for before the rape allegations, but a dumbass nonetheless.

 I can agree with most of that, with the caveat that I think the left is too afraid of "another Fetterman" as though Fetterman's personality didn't deeply change as the result of a stroke, something we can't plan for.
 I'm happy to vote for dumbasses who have good policy positions because there are vanishingly few good candidates in either party and the Left is in a "beggars can't be choosers" situation.
 We can still have standards but given how many other dumbasses serve in Congress right now, it's just not disqualifying.